-3.4 cover, a terminal-sequence by a nonterminal: A terminal sequence is covered by a non-terminal if the non-terminal generates the terminal sequence, respectively parses the terminal sequence.
+3.4 cover, a terminal-sequence by a non-terminal resp. a body: A terminal sequence is covered by a non-terminal resp. a body if the non-terminal resp. the body generates the terminal sequence, respectively parses the terminal sequence.